RedPitaya/RedPitaya/doc/visual/README.md

 ### Connectors to Red Pitaya motherboard

-While it is possible to connect sensors and indicators directly to Red Pitaya *E1* and *E2* connectors, it is recommended to use shields.
-They enable the user to connect multiple peripherals without improvised wiring.
-It is also possible for developers to create their own custom shields.
+While it is possible to connect sensors and indicators directly to Red Pitaya *E1* and *E2* connectors, it is recommended to use the extension module.
+It enables the user to connect multiple peripherals without improvised wiring.
+It is also possible for developers to create their own custom extensions.

 #### Connector E1